 It may seem obvious, but you’re much more likely to get a hole in one on a par 3 hole than a par 5 hole.
 If you really want to up your chances of getting a hold in one, try it on a par 3 hole.
 It’s very rare that a golfer hits an ace on a par-5 hole.

-How to Get a Hole in One: Confidence
+How to Get a Hole in One in Golf: Confidence

 Some golfers say they can just feel it – it’s the optimism and confidence that comes along with playing the game.
 You need to have confidence that you’ll get the hole in one as you walk up to the tee.
 While many novice golfers might get intimidated on a tricky hole, professional golfers are focused on where he or she wants to land the ball.
 Think deeply about the area you want to pinpoint your ball and don’t worry about any obstacles like water, sand pits, or trees.